rekluzlabs/Reminera/README.md

 ## Privacy Philosophy

 Reminera adheres to a strict "Your Data, Your Ownership" philosophy.
-All assets remain entirely on your local file system unless you explicitly choose to link cloud storage for physical book exports.
+All assets remain entirely on your local file system unless you explicitly choose to connect to AI models for processing.

 ---

 ##  License

-Copyright © 2026 Rekluz Labs.
-All rights reserved. *This code and its assets are the exclusive property of Rekluz Labs.
-Personal use only.
-No commercial use or redistribution permitted.Copyright © 2026 Rico (Rekluz Software).
-All Rights Reserved.
+Copyright (c) 2026 Rekluz Labs.
+All rights reserved.

-This project and its associated assets (source code, graphics, and design) are the exclusive property of the creator.
+This software and all associated files (the "Software") are the exclusive intellectual property of Rekluz Labs.

-    Personal Use: You may view and fork this repository for personal, educational, and non-commercial study only.
-    Prohibited Use: No part of this project may be redistributed, modified for public use, or used in commercial products without express written permission.
-    No Warranty: This software is provided "as-is," without warranty of any kind.
+TERMS AND CONDITIONS FOR USE, REPRODUCTION, AND DISTRIBUTION:

+1. PROPRIETARY RIGHTS: This Software is not open-source.
+All rights, title, and interest in and to the Software remain with Rekluz Labs.

+2. PERSONAL USE ONLY: You are granted permission to download and view the source code for educational and personal purposes only.

+3. RESTRICTIONS:
+   - You may not redistribute, sell, or sub-license the Software.
+   - You may not create derivative works for commercial gain.
+   - You may not use the branding, logo, or assets for any purpose without express written consent.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
+IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY.